kurtex/motivationalQuotes/README.md

 - **Social Authentication:** Secure integration with the Threads API for user registration and login.
 - **Persistent Database:** Stores users and generated quotes in MongoDB.
 - **Automated Token Management:** A robust system that automatically refreshes Threads API tokens to keep user sessions active.
+- **Data Deletion:** Implements the required Meta endpoint for users to request deletion of their data.
 - **Easy Deployment:** Optimized for easy deployment on platforms like Vercel.

 ## 🛠️ Tech Stack